-Unlikely

-Yes, a single figure estimate

-We budget approximately \$12 million per year for storm restoration; however, actual costs can vary dramatically based upon the occurrences of severe weather events.
+Potential financial impact figure - minimum (currency) Potential financial impact figure - maximum (currency) Explanation of financial impact figure We budget approximately \$12 million per year for storm restoration; however, actual costs can vary dramatically based upon the occurrences of severe weather events.
 This estimate does not include costs associated with unplanned outages that impact our generating fleet and is inclusive of We Energies, Wisconsin Public Service and Upper Michigan Energy Resources Corp.
-A quantitative estimate of the inherent financial impacts of the unplanned risks is not available.

-Our electric reliability and planning area evaluates potential impacts of risks associated with weather events on system availability and reliability.
+A quantitative estimate of the inherent financial impacts of the unplanned outages is not available.
+Cost of response to risk Description of response and explanation of cost calculation Our electric reliability and planning area evaluates potential impacts of risks associated with weather events on system availability and reliability.
 Their well-established processes are expected to reduce the magnitude of energy generation and delivery risks associated with weather events over the next one to three years.
-Wisconsin Public Service's System Modernization and Reliability Project was a multiyear initiative, started in 2013 and completed in 2021, focused on modernizing parts of its electricity distribution system by burying or upgrading lines.

-We Energies is upgrading its infrastructure and plans to rebuild hundreds of miles of electric distribution lines and replace thousands of poles and transformers.
-These investments will renew and modernize delivery networks, reduce operating costs and improve energy efficiency, and are expected to strengthen the company's position as a reliable electric service provider.

-The company uses an equipment reliability index we created based on industry best practices to gauge our equipment reliability program performance, identify opportunities to improve equipment reliability, and gain the associated cost and performance benefit.
+Our electric utilities are upgrading their infrastructure and plans to rebuild hundreds of miles of electric distribution lines and replace thousands of poles and transformers.
+These investments would renew and modernize delivery networks, reduce operating costs and improve energy efficiency, and are expected to strengthen the company's position as a reliable electric service provider.
+The company uses an equipment reliability program performance, identify opportunities to improve equipment reliability, and gain the associated cost and performance benefit.
 The company's Business Continuity Plan and Enterprise Risk Management process addresses risks of events such as those caused by severe weather.
 We continue to evaluate the financial impacts and costs associated with unplanned outages on our generating fleet.

-The cost to respond to the risk includes the lifetime costs of the System Modernization and Reliability Project and our annual budgeted amount for storm restoration.

-We assess and adjust for weather-related risks in our daily operations in order to improve reliability and resilience, safety, and customer satisfaction.
+Comment We assess and adjust for weather-related risks in our daily operations in order to improve reliability and resilience, safety, and customer satisfaction.
+We are also active members of the EPRI Climate READi program which promises to deliver common framework guidebooks on climate data assessment/application guidance, vulnerability assessment, risk mitigation investment, recovery planning, hardening technologies, adaptation strategies, and further research priorities.
+We expect to be able to leverage these deliverables for the benefit of our system in the coming years.

-Wisconsin Public Service received the 2021 ReliabilityOne Award for Most Improved Service.
-This award recognizes utilities that have seen significant and sustained improvements in their efforts to keep the lights on for their customers.
-WPS was named this year's award recipient for consistently high levels of reliability with its electric distribution system during the past five years.

-Market
+Risk 2

+Where in the value chain does the risk driver occur?

+Direct operations

+Risk type & Primary climate-related risk driver

-Changing customer behavior
+Market Changing customer behavior

+Primary potential financial impact

 Decreased revenues due to reduced demand for products and services

+Company-specific description

 Our operations are subject to various conditions that can result in fluctuations in energy sales to customers, including varying weather conditions.
 Our results of operations and cash flows are affected by the demand for electricity and natural gas, which can vary greatly based upon weather conditions.

+Time horizon

+Short-term

+Likelihood

 About as likely as not

+Magnitude of impact

+Medium-low

+Are you able to provide a potential financial impact figure?
+No, we do not have this figure

+Potential financial impact figure (currency)

+Potential financial impact figure - minimum (currency)

+Potential financial impact figure - maximum (currency)

+Explanation of financial impact figure

 Our overall results may fluctuate substantially on a seasonal basis.
 Milder temperatures during the summer cooling season and during the winter heating season may result in lower revenues and net income.
 A quantitative estimate of the inherent financial impacts of the risk is not currently available.

+Cost of response to risk

+Description of response and explanation of cost calculation

+We perform economic analyses of weather and energy use in order to establish historical relationships that are used for generation, financial and strategic planning.